We aim to create an inspirational, supportive and stimulating research environment for our doctoral students.

-This year we were incredibly proud to receive 28 nominations from our postgraduate researchers and selected award winners across our Faculties - Science and Health, Humanities and Social Sciences, and an overall winner.
-Each nomination was reviewed by a selection panel including our Dean of Postgraduate Research and Education alongside our Deputy Deans of Postgraduate Research and Education for the Faculties of Humanities, Social Science, and Science and Health, and Deputy Dean for Postgraduate Research Training.
+This year we were incredibly proud to receive 28 nominations from our postgraduate researchers and selected award winners across our Faculties - Science and Health, Arts and Humanities and Social Sciences, and an overall winner.
+Each nomination was reviewed by a selection panel including our Dean of Postgraduate Research and Education alongside our Deputy Deans of Postgraduate Research and Education for the Faculties of Arts and Humanities, Social Science, and Science and Health, and Deputy Dean for Postgraduate Research Training.

 The academic year 2019-20 brought more challenges than could have been anticipated, with supervisors developing new ways to support and enhance their students' research and learning opportunities.
 During such challenging times, we feel it is more important than ever to recognise and celebrate the incredible work that is undertaken on a daily basis.

 We are proud to announce Professor Paul Hibbard, of the Department of Psychology, as the 2020 Research Supervisor of the Year.
 Professor Hibbard has received independently written nominations from postgraduate researchers he supervises, with Deputy Deans unanimously agreeing his appointment.
 Professor Hibbard will now be put forward as the Universities nomination for the Times Higher Education award.